cuiyongbo/hello-world/my_wiki/english_notes.rst

 |

 Zidane’s Real have won back-to-back European titles, but are 19 points adrift of La Liga leaders Barcelona and were knocked out of the Copa del Rey [国王杯] by Leganes on Wednesday at the Bernabeu. [伯纳乌]

 The Real, who finished second in the group to Tottenham, face Paris St-Germain in the Champions League last-16 [欧冠 16强] with the first leg [首回合] on 14 February at Bernabeu.

 The Champions League and Europa league return this week as the knockout stage in each competition gets under way. [欧冠淘汰赛]

+Cristiano Ronaldo scored in a 10th straight game for Real Madrid but they were held to a derby [德比] draw by Atletico Madrid.

 |
 | transfer window   转会窗口